YimMenu-Lua/YimConfig/README.md

 # YimConfig

-Universal Config System For YimMenu-Lua
+Universal Config System For YimMenu-Lua.

 > [!NOTE]
 > This is for script developers only.
+> Supports pretty encoding *(enabled by default)*.

 ## Setup